ameynarwadkar/AnyRAG/README.md

 - **Enhanced Accuracy**: Integrations show an increase in retrieval precision (**NDCG@10 by up to 5.4%**) on standard search benchmarks like MS MARCO and BEIR.
 - **Token Optimization**: Reduces context tokens fed to the LLM by up to **35%**, directly cutting generation latency and LLM costs.

-**Execution Environment Recommendation**:
-To achieve maximum inference speeds and lowest latency with FlashRank's ONNX runtime, run the application in a **Linux** or **WSL (Windows Subsystem for Linux)** environment, where ONNX can fully utilize optimized C++ hardware threading libraries (such as OpenMP).

 ## Evaluation Results

 Run the evaluation harness using: